masc-ucsc/docs/docs/pyrope/06-functions.md

     c.foo         // compile error, undefined 'foo' field/call
     ```

 The `where` statement also allows to constrain arguments.
+Lambda overloading
+uses `++` to create a tuple of lambda definitions — the compiler selects the
+matching `where` clause at compile time (ambiguous matches are a compile error).
-This is a sample of
-fibonnaci implementation with and without `where` clauses.
-Section
+This is a sample of fibonacci implementation with and without `where` clauses.
-[overload](07b-structtype.md#lambda_overloading) has more details on the method
+Section [overload](07b-structtype.md#lambda_overloading) has more details on
-overloading.
+the method overloading.

 ```
 const fib1 = comb(n) where n == 0 { 0 }